walaura/wavelert/README.md

 ## ES6 browser usage
-With jQuery already loaded, import either alert or confirm, then init it and place() it on the html.
+With jQuery already loaded, import any module, then init it and place() it on the html.
 You don't need wavelert.min.js

 	import {Alert}   from 'wavelert/alert';
 	import {Confirm} from 'wavelert/confirm';